inferno-framework/inferno-reference-server/README.md

 ## Docker

 The server runs using two containers, one for the server, and one for the database.
-You can run both containers with `docker-compose up`.
+You can build the containers with `docker-compose build` and run both containers with `docker-compose up`.

 ## Loading US Core